Average Car Depreciation Rates After One Year How much does a car depreciate when you drive it off the lot? You hear everybody talk about…

 Last Steps: What to Do Once Your Car Arrives

-Depending on your situation, you may be the one waiting for your car to be unloaded from the trailer at the drop-off site, or it may be a friend or family member waiting at the site for the car.
-Also, depending on the drivability of the car and your budget for transportation, your car might be dropped off right at your driveway or delivered to a parking lot and unloaded there.
+Depending on your situation, you may be the one waiting for your car to be unloaded from the trailer at the drop-off site, or it may be a friend or family member.
+Also, depending on the drivability of the car and your budget for how you are transporting your car to another state, your car might be dropped off right at your driveway or delivered to a parking lot and unloaded there.
 As you might expect, door-to-door service is more expensive than lot-to-lot service.
 Know which one you’re paying for, so you can plan for pick-up accordingly.

-Hopefully, you shipped with a company that is on top of communication and will keep you informed of your car’s whereabouts throughout the entire shipping process so that you aren’t kept waiting.
+Hopefully, you shipped with a company that is on top of communication and will keep you informed of your car’s whereabouts throughout the entire shipping process.
 Once the car arrives, your driver will check the ID of whoever is picking up the vehicle to make sure that it matches the name you have provided to the shipping company.

 Once your car touches the pavement once again, be sure to do a complete inspection of the car’s interior and exterior with the car shipping company driver.
 Take pictures in this phase as well, because maybe you won’t notice a small dent or ding but then you see it a few weeks later.
 This way you’ll have photographic evidence that the dent or ding came from the time on the trailer rather than from driving around your new town in those two weeks.